raymondrohring-creator/Rock-Paper-Scissors-Game/README.md

-# Rock Paper Scissors Game
+# Rock, Paper, Scissors Game

 A simple Java console application that allows a user to play **Rock, Paper, Scissors** against the computer.
 The program takes user input, randomly generates the computer’s choice, and determines the winner based on classic game rules.